Our top pick for

 TTM: trailing 12 months

-There are currently 9.3 million Trex Company shares held short by investors – that's known as Trex Company's "short interest".
-This figure is 1% down from 9.4 million last month.
+There are currently 6.3 million Trex Company shares held short by investors – that's known as Trex Company's "short interest".
+This figure is 1.4% up from 6.2 million last month.

 There are a few different ways that this level of interest in shorting Trex Company shares can be evaluated.

-A SIR above 10% would generally be considered pretty high, pointing to a potentially pessimistic outlook for the share price and a discouraging interest in betting against Trex Company.
+A SIR below 10% would generally be considered to indicate a fairly optimistic outlook for the share price, with fewer people currently willing to bet against Trex Company.

 Find out more about how you can short Trex Company stock.